Javsphere/leveragex-bot/README.md

-# NFT Bot for gTrade v6.x
+# LeverageX Bot

-This is the bot that executes limit orders for [gTrade](https://gains.trade), the decentralized leveraged trading platform.
+This is the bot that executes limit orders, liquidations and tp or sl for LeverageX the decentralized leveraged trading platform.

 ## Run